drug-design/course/docs/chapters/adme-case-studies.md

 ### Type A2 Drug Withdrawals

-In the following pages are presented drugs withdrawn for problems on the Type A2 primary pharmacology of the drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-a2-drug-withdrawals-97d043a6'><i class='fa fa-play' aria-hidden='true'></i></button>In the following pages are presented drugs withdrawn for problems on the Type A2 primary pharmacology of the drug.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_typea2.png){: loading=lazy }